Photography: Joshua Lawrence

 “Originally, we were going to make this into a more functional bathroom by just adding a shower,” McKeachie says.
 “But as happens with a lot of renovations, it blossomed.”
 The bathroom update turned into a complete gut job.

 “The owner said ‘If we’re going to do it, let’s do it right.
 Make it a showpiece,’ ” McKeachie recalls.
 “He wanted to be true to the original architect’s design intent.
-In fact, when years ago he had painted the house, he chose colours from a historical palette for that era to be sure the colours were on point.
+In fact, when years ago he had painted the house, he chose colours from a historical palette from that era to be sure the colours were on point.

 “Our biggest challenge was trying to figure out how to refurbish the cast iron tub,” she says.
 “It had lived a long life, being salvaged from the Empress Hotel years ago.”
 The contractor on the project searched diligently to find trades that could re-enamel the tub, replate the brass feet, and cover old holes and drill new ones for the plumbing fixtures.